cargo-bins/cargo-binstall/README.md

 ####  If the package structure differs from the default

-While it's nice to have the default format discussed above, often it's not the case...

-Were the package to contain binaries in the form `name-target[.exe]`, this could be specified as:
+Were the package to contain binaries in the form `name-target[.exe]`, this could be overridden using the `bin-dir` key:

 ```toml
 [package.metadata.binstall]
 bin-dir = "{ bin }-{ target }{ format }"
 ```

-Which provides a binary path of: `sx128x-util-x86_64-unknown-linux-gnu[.exe]` (binary names are inferred from the crate, so long as cargo builds them this _should_ just work).
+Which provides a binary path of: `sx128x-util-x86_64-unknown-linux-gnu[.exe]`.
+It is worth noting that binary names are inferred from the crate, so long as cargo builds them this _should_ just work.

 ---